DrDonk/OC4VM/readme.md

-***
-# WIP - currently no releases
-# This has been in developemt for a year but is still a work in progress.
-I will be asking for testers soon.
-***

 # OC4VM - OpenCore for Virtual Machines
 ## 1. Introduction
 OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs on Intel based Apple Macs.
 It provides an